 Employee has therefore failed to meet her burden of proof regarding jurisdiction.
 Based on the foregoing reasons, this matter must be dismissed.

 ORDER

-It is hereby ORDERED that this matter be DISMISSED for lack of jurisdiction.
+It is hereby ORDERED that this matter be DISMISSED for lack of i urisdiction.

-FOR THE OFFICE:

-Sommer J. Murphy, Esq.
+FOR THE OFFICE: , and the second Sommer J. Murphy, Esq.
 Administrative Judge